the-scarllette/graph_entropy/environments/lavaflow.md

 If the environment terminates by the agent occupying the same square as lava, the reward given is $-1.0$.

 If the environment terminates by the agent taking the terminate action there are two possible rewards.
-If there is a path from the agent to any lava tile, the reward is $-1.0$.
+If there is a path from the agent to any lava square, the reward is $-1.0$.
-Otherwise, the reward is $2r$, where $r$ is the number of squares that have a path to the agent and do not have a path to any lava tile.
+Otherwise, the reward is $2r$, where $r$ is the number of squares that have a path to the agent and do not have a path to any lava square.